 The Horus hoverbike will be controlled by 4 main components: a combustion engine, two propellers, six deflectors, and lateral thrusters.
 The 120 kW (160 hp) Rotax engine will transmit its power to a shaft made of carbon fiber which will be linked to two 1.6-meter diameter propellers.
 Those propellers will generate the liftoff thrust and will be protected by two ducts and a net around them to ensure the safety of the pilot.

 To control the roll, pitch, yaw and altitude, six deflectors will be used per propeller.
-The four in the center will reduce the thrust efficiency of the propellers to control the altitude and the pitch of the vehicle.
+The ones in the center will reduce the thrust efficiency of the propellers to control the altitude and the pitch of the vehicle.
 The last two deflectors at the extremities of the ducts will be used to control the roll and yaw.
 Using those deflectors will help the pilot control the hoverbike with greater agility.

 The last component is the lateral thrusters.
 They will be optional on the vehicle, but they will provide a significant boost in forward speed.
 A light thermal engine of 12 kW (16 hp) will be linked to those thrusters to generate the additional power needed.
 At the end of those thrusters will be two small deflectors that will control the yaw at high speed.
 Those thrusters will act as turbochargers and will give the pilot the ability to ride the hoverbike like a flying superbike.